Nandhini-Aruchamy/e-commerce-API/README.md

   - Requires: Authorization header with JWT token

 ## 🔒 Authentication
-The API uses JWT (JSON Web Token) authentication.
+The API uses Auth0 for authentication.
 To access protected endpoints:
-1. Register a user account
+  1. Register a user account via Auth0 or your app’s signup page

-2. Login to get the JWT token
+  2. Login to get an Auth0 access token

   3. Include the token in the Authorization header:
-   `Authorization: Bearer {your-token}`
+     Authorization: Bearer {your-auth0-token}

 ## 💾 Database
 The application uses SQL Server for data storage.
 The database schema includes: